ljdursi/computecanadian/discussion-paper/04_principles.md

 Canada, and one possible path to get there, but nothing is possible without all parties wanting success and wanting to collaborate.

+**Proposal: The federation should aim to achieve more than the partners could achieve separately.**

 Collaboration is not easy, and it often comes at the cost of taking more time and energy.
 Working together, building consensus and getting people onside requires time and compromise.
 And the only way this is possible